alexansaa/3D_HandShake/README.md

 Install this project with:

-In order to use the program, the repository must be copied to a local folder (unzip or clone repository).
+To use the program, the repository must be copied to a local folder (unzip or clone repository).
 Once inside the folder, open the .sln file to open the project in Visual Studio.
-Here we are going to change one global configuration that could not be shared by repository:
+Here we are going to change one global configuration that could not be shared by the repository:
-- Right click on the node with the project name shown in the project explorer (just below the root node)
+- Right-click on the node with the project name shown in the project explorer (just below the root node)
-- In this menu we select the "properties" option
+- In this menu, we select the "Properties" option
 - On the screen that appears, we go to "Debugging"
-- Once here, make sure that the "Plataform" option located in the upper central part of the window is in the "All Platforms" option
+- Once here, make sure that the "Platform" option located in the upper central part of the window is in the "All Platforms" option
-Usually it happens that no values ​​are shown, in that case select the "All Platforms" option again so that the values ​​appear
+Usually, it happens that no values ​​are shown, in that case, select the "All Platforms" option again so that the values ​​appear
-- Then, we edit the "Enviroment" option with the value "PATH=%PATH%;$(ProjectDir)\Linking\Dll"
+- Then, we edit the "Environment" option with the value "PATH=%PATH%;$(ProjectDir)\Linking\Dll"
 - We accept everything and close pop-ups

 ### Usage